topquark22/morseR24/README.md

 There are two ways to enter test mode:

-1. Wire pin D7 to ground.
+1. Jumper pin D7 to ground.
 When the Arduino is reset, the output will blink continuously every 1 second.
 If you hold down the button during the reset, then the button will act as a code key for manual input.

 2. In normal operation (D7 not wired to ground), you can enter test mode by holding down the button until the next loop starts.
 In this case, the button will act as a code key for manual input.
 To get out of test mode, reset the Arduino.